Adharsh-Reddy-Chirra/Revenue-Pulse-Strategic-Customer-Intelligence-Dashboard/README.md

 ## 🚀 How to Run the App
 1️⃣ **Install Prerequisites**
-Make sure Python 3.8+ is installed.
+Make sure latest version of Python is installed.

 2️⃣ **Install Dependencies**
 ```bash